St Columba Anglican School

 Requests for Substitute Work

 Substitute work can be arranged ahead of time if a student is going to be absent for a week or longer due to illness or other unplanned absences.
 Please note that teachers may require one week's notice for this to be organised.
+It is students' responsibility to ensure they adequately catch up on all missed work as soon as possible following their return to school.

 Leaving or Transferring School